 The bioavailability of the nutrients is increased if you buy high quality supplements that only naturopathic doctors can prescribe.
 IV nutrients are available also for those who want an immune boost or are more depleted.

-Food produced by factory farms can be unpredictable when it comes to nutrient content and bioavailability. www.consumerlabs.com is a good place to compare different brands claims to their actual content of the vitamins.
+Food produced by factory farms can be unpredictable when it comes to nutrient content and bioavailability.
+Consumer Labs is a good place to compare different brands claims to their actual content of the vitamins.

-The following are examples of how a chronic problem can be treated from the prospective of replacing the nutrients in the body that are deficient.
+Many chronic problems can be treated from the prospective of replacing the nutrients in the body that are deficient.

 This information is not a substitute for the knowledge and guidance of a licensed health care practitioner.
 It is recommended that you receive assistance from a knowledgeable physician when addressing potentiality serious illnesses.

 Each person with symptoms associated with a "disease" will need different treatment.